regtracks/regtracks/spec.md

 #### 3.1.2.6

-The keyword `none` can be used in the place of `any` to match anything except for the values specified, e.g. `none f-h,(cat),z` will match all the characters in `mouse` but not all of `scatman`.
+The keyword `none` may be used in the place of `any` to match anything except for the values specified, e.g. `none f to h,(cat),z` must match all the characters in `mouse` but not all of `scatman`.
 All the rules given in 3.1.2.x also apply to the set passed to `none`.
-Line-ending characters will not be matched [TODO].
+Line-ending characters will also be matched.

 #### 3.1.2.7

-A single character set that is defined under a symbol elsewhere in the schema (or any built-in set) can be used by itself within a comma-delimited set, e.g. `any digit`, `none my_charset`.
+A single character set that is defined under a symbol elsewhere in the schema (or any built-in set) may be used by itself within a comma-delimited set, e.g. `any digit`, `none my_charset`.
 For built-in sets see appendix A.

 #### 3.1.3

-To match the start or end of the string, the keywords `start` and `end`  can be used respectively.
+To match the start or end of the string, the keywords `start` and `end` must be used respectively.

+#### 3.1.4

+An entire pattern declared elsewhere in the schema may be used as a matching rule, and can have prefixes and suffixes applied to it.
+The syntax for this just the name of the pattern, for example: `my_pattern` or `optionally my_pattern as ident`.

 ### 3.2